flimblewitz/jigsaw/instrumentation/README.md

 I'm not sure if this unexplained docker-compose.yaml runs defaults or not https://github.com/grafana/loki/blob/main/production/docker-compose.yaml

+### Counterintuitive behavior
+The `loki-tracing` crate appears to be bugged in two ways:
+- it automatically adds a label for the log `level`, which is against the official best practices
+- it doesn't include the trace id on the events of the first span in a trace.
+I'm pretty sure it's this crate and not the `tracing` crate because tempo is able to see the events for such spans.
+I ended up not including placeholder events where the traces' root spans are created (the grpc methods) because it didn't seem worth worrying about

 ### Push a trace log manually
 https://grafana.com/docs/loki/latest/api/#push-log-entries-to-loki
 ```